Employee Assistance Programme

 • People living with dementia who are over 65 have on average four comorbidities, while people without dementia have on average two and 91.8% of people living with dementia have another health condition.

-The Community Dementia Support Service (CDSS) and South East Essex Community Dementia Support Team (CDST) ) (iBCF funded) aim to ensure that all people affected by Dementia, their carers and wider family network are empowered, supported and enabled; offering information and practical guidance to cope with day to day challenges and plan for the future, supporting and signposting to appropriate care & support and prepare for the future.
+The Community Dementia Support Service (CDSS) aims to ensure that all people affected by Dementia, their carers and wider family network are empowered, supported and enabled; offering information and practical guidance to cope with day-to-day challenges and plan for the future, supporting and signposting to appropriate care & support and prepare for the future.

-Both the CDSS and Southeast Essex Community Dementia Support Team (CDST) have seen a significant increase in the number of people reaching out for information and support throughout 2022 and this continues to date.
+The CDSS has seen a significant increase in the number of people reaching out for information and support throughout 2023 and this continues to date.

 Essex Market